 On the other side of the pitch is the Main Stand, it has seating to the rear and terracing at the front.
 Straddling the half way line, it does not go the full length of the pitch, having open spaces to either side.
 At one end is the small covered terrace, called the Prestbury Road Stand, which is the home end of the ground.
+On one side of the ground is another relatively new stand.
+The In2Print Stand this stand sits proudly at one side of the pitch and houses 2,034 supporters, all seated, single tiered stand, part of which is given to away supporters.
+The ground is now enclosed in one corner where the two new stands meet, although it is not used for spectators.
 For away fans if you get bus E or walking then drop in at the Sudeley Arms' on Prestbury Road it's nice to go somewhere where the landlord treats you more of a mate than a customer that is relaxing and all of the locals do not give you that 'local' look.
 'The Conservatory' on 104-106 Winchcombe St if Bus A then reverse the journey of Bus E to Prestbury Road and Winchcombe St with both pubs are five minutes away from the ground.

+Driving Directions

+From the North

 Leave the M5 at Junction 10, (follow road A4019) towards Cheltenham, keep going straight through traffic lights until you reach a roundabout, PC World will be on your left and McDonalds on your right.
 Turn left here, after 500 yards you will then come to a double roundabout, go straight over, keep going for another 300 yards then turn right into Swindon Lane, follow the road over the level crossing and 2 mini roundabouts until you come to a large roundabout, go straight over, signposted Prestbury, continue past Racecourse and turn right into Albert Road, follow this to the end then turn left at roundabout into Prestbury Road, 200 yards turn into Whaddon Road.